Bank of Beirut and the Arab Countries: Background

 In 2006, the bank’s capital was raised to 77 billion Lebanese pounds, with the issuance of preferential shares worth 50 million dollars.
 The process was repeated (80 million dollars) in 2012, raising his capital to 157 billion Lebanese pounds.

-The bank ranks tenth in Lebanon in terms of assets, with 12,247 billion Lebanese pounds in 2018 compared to 10,444 billion pounds in 2017, an increase of 17.26%.
+The bank ranks tenth in Lebanon for assets, totalling 12,247 billion Lebanese pounds in 2018 compared to 10,444 billion pounds in 2017, an increase of 17.26%.

 In 2017, the bank's net profits reached 74 billion Lebanese pounds, with a liquidity rate of 79.77% and a capital efficiency of 14.75%, which is higher than the requirements of the local supervisory authorities and international standards.
 This allows the bank to face the future with confidence.

 Shareholders

-Today, the shareholders are as follows: The Assaf family 54.45%, Fransabank 37.07%, and minority shareholders 8.48%.
+Today, the shareholders of BBAC Bank are as follows: The Assaf family 54.45%, Fransabank 37.07%, and minority shareholders 8.48%.